Geriatric Medicine Self-Study Package -

 - USB drive (for flash drive)

-This Enduring Material activity, Geriatric Medicine 10th Edition, has been reviewed and is acceptable for up to 22.5 Prescribed credits by the American Academy of Family Physicians.
-AAFP certification begins March 20, 2018.
-Term of approval is for three years from this date.
+This Enduring Material activity, Geriatric Medicine 11th Edition, has been reviewed and is acceptable for up to 23.5 Prescribed credits by the American Academy of Family Physicians.
+Term of approval begins May 12, 2020.
+Term of approval is for 3 years from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.